doublespring168/JaPS/README.md

 - easy to implement in other languages (PHP publisher example at the bottom)
 - async API support
 - full multi-core utilization and configurable number of threads
-- combine multiple JaPS server to a cluster
+- combine multiple KingQ server to a cluster
 - cluster failover with auto reconnect and sync
 - simple but powerful NIO implementation
 - thousands of publisher and subscriber concurrently